Skip to content

 shutterstock

-Microstock agencies accept different types of files including photos, stock footage (short videos), audio files, and vectorial.
-Most of the time these files are sold with a Royalty-Free (RF) license.
+Microstock agencies accept different files, including photos, stock footage (short videos), audio, and vector files.
+These files are usually sold with a Royalty-Free (RF) license.

-• Royalty-free, or RF, refers to the right to use copyright material or intellectual property without the need to pay royalties or license fees for each use or per volume sold, or some time period of use or sales.
+• Royalty-free, or RF, refers to the right to use copyright material or intellectual property without paying royalties or license fees for each use.

-You can decide if you prefer to be an exclusive contributor to one agency or not.
-In that case, you’ll earn more but you won’t be allowed to sell the same (or very similar) images to other agencies.
-You can also decide to sell with an exclusive license only some pictures and upload the others to many agencies.
+You can decide whether to be an exclusive contributor to one agency.
+In that case, you’ll earn more but won’t be allowed to sell the same (or similar) images to other agencies.
+You can also decide to sell only some pictures with an exclusive license and upload the others to many agencies.

 Microstock agencies have two main characteristics: the price per sale is usually very low.
 I’m talking here about 0,25$ per sale or lower.
-On the other hand, since the price is so cheap, you can sell the same image tens, if not hundreds, of times and this means that potentially you can make some good money.
+On the other hand, since the price is so low, you can sell the same image tens, if not hundreds, of times, which means that you can potentially make some good money.
 The most important Microstock agencies are:

 What is Macrostock?